In the waning days of Trump’s presidency, White House press pool reports are getting snarkier

 “Celebratory shouting rang out through the press workspace after the press office announcement at 8:13 pm that signaled to pool reporters that they could go home,” Francesca Chambers of McClatchy reported Wednesday.
 Friday’s pooler, Todd Gillman of the Dallas Morning News, included a response in his report to a fellow reporter’s inquiry about the president going gray.
 “From 20 feet away, it appears light blond but I can see where it might appear gray in the right light on TV.”

-Nuzzi, the New York magazine reporter, said she got crosswise with Pence’s staff came after divulging in a pool report that staff members had removed their face masks once they had settled into their seats on Air Force Two.
-Told that anything occurring on the vice president’s plane was off the record and therefore not reportable, Nuzzi doubled down — filing a subsequent pool report noting she had never agreed to go off-the-record.
+Nuzzi, the New York magazine reporter, said she got crosswise with Pence’s staff after divulging in a pool report that staff members had removed their face masks once they had settled into their seats on Air Force Two.
+Told that anything occurring on the vice president’s plane was off the record and therefore not reportable, Nuzzi doubled down — filing a subsequent pool report noting that she had never agreed to go off the record.
 “What if they had redecorated the inside of the plane with fluffy pink seat coverings or something, would that be off the record?” she wrote.

-In another pool dispatch, she wondered at length if Pence minded spending so much time listening to Trump: “Was it worth it, if in the end, he doesn’t become president — the outcome every Vice President so desperately hopes for?”
+In another pool dispatch, she wondered at length whether Pence minded spending so much time listening to Trump: “Was it worth it, if in the end, he doesn’t become president — the outcome every Vice President so desperately hopes for?”

-Finally, after Nuzzi reported on a conversation she overheard between Karen Pence and her staff, Pence aide Katie Miller retaliated — refusing to distribute Nuzzi’s report or her subsequent report about how the campaign had refused to send out the preceding report.
+Finally, after Nuzzi reported on a conversation she overheard between Pence’s wife, Karen Pence, and her staff, Pence aide Katie Miller retaliated — refusing to distribute Nuzzi’s report or her subsequent report about how the campaign had refused to send out the preceding report.
 Both went out anyway through the WHCA’s distribution list and Nuzzi’s Twitter feed.

-Miller told WHCA officials that Nuzzi would be left off the flight home if she continued to file reports Pence’s aides deemed objectionable.
+Miller told WHCA officials that Nuzzi would be left off the flight home if she continued to file reports that the vice president’s aides deemed objectionable.
 So Nuzzi filed a kind of pool-protest report, which read, “In order to avoid being ejected from the flight, your pooler agreed to not have an eye for detail or a personality for the rest of the night.”

-In retrospect, Nuzzi said “the entire episode just further confirmed for me that Washington is run in every department by humorless, frightened people who hate themselves.”
+In retrospect, Nuzzi said, “the entire episode just further confirmed for me that Washington is run in every department by humorless, frightened people who hate themselves.”
 She also faulted the WHCA’s Zeke Miller for not protesting the withholding of her pool reports.
 He “does not possess the qualities necessary to be president of a garden club, never mind” the leading White House press organization, she said.

 Pence’s office declined to comment, as did Zeke Miller.